ismail-s/ishyChat/README.md

 A very basic chat client/server implementation written in Python and using Twisted for the connection.
 Note that this is a very early in-development version, and I am not even sure whether or not to keep using Python...

+Also, there is some sort of encryption in place, but it is not very good at the moment, to put it mildly.

 ##Features
 * It works (well, this is a very early ALPHA version).
 * It has a cool name.